radxrad/radx-kg/README.md

 - Viral Quality Assurance Panels

 ## Meta Graph
+Click on the images below for a higher-resolution view.

 <p align="center">
 <img src="docs/Metagraph.png", width="100%">
 </p>

 The meta graph show the relationships among the nodes.
 The Grant node is selected to display its metadata in the right panel.
-(Click on image for a higher-resolution view).

 ## Example Subgraphs